-A delightful breakdown of our six parcel sizes & what they mean to you.
+A delightful breakdown of our six parcel sizes & how to ship better with them.

 With just six parcel sizes to choose from, Sendle is a simple choice for parcel delivery.
-But, the sizes, bound by both volume and weight, can be hard to guesstimate for certain boxes.
+The sizes are bound by both volume and weight, so if you’re new to shipping, we recommend measuring the parcel before sending.

-Plus, volume can be difficult to visualize.
-Which is why we created this guide, as well as the handy calculator in your dashboard (seen handily below).
+Plus, box volume can be difficult to visualise.
+Which is why we created this guide, as well as the handy quote calculator in your dashboard (seen below).

-You want to make sure you are getting the biggest bang out of each volume break.
+You want to make sure you are getting the biggest bang for buck out of each volume break.
 What follows is a simple and fun handbook for all of our parcel sizes.

-This guy is enough for your small stuff.
+This one is enough for your small stuff.
 The size of an A4 sheet, you can fill it with up to 500 grams of fun (or boring) stuff.

 Now, when what you’re sending is just a little heftier and more voluminous, you level up to the handbag.
 Enough space to throw in the essentials for a night on the town but maybe not great for a weekend away.

-With a capacity of up to 1kg and 4L, this handbag can convey a decent quantity of merchandise, assuming you aren’t slinging bespoke shipping anchors.
+With a capacity of up to 1kg and 15L, this handbag can convey a decent quantity of merchandise, assuming you aren’t slinging bespoke shipping anchors.

 Just stick them in a little box (or mailing bag) and ship them out.